eclipse-openj9/openj9-docs/CONTRIBUTING.md

 ## Testing your changes locally

 When you've made the changes that you want to contribute, build and preview the website.
-If you set up an MkDocs environment locally, follow these steps:
+If you have [set up an MkDocs environment locally](#setting-up-a-local-mkdocs-environment), follow these steps:

 - Run `mkdocs serve`.
 - Open a browser and view the following URL: http://127.0.0.1:8008 (specifically, the URL set in the `dev_addr:` section of the `mkdocs.yml` file.